See the Application Instructions page for a checklist of the documents needed for a complete application.

 Yes.
 Concentrations are not required, but students who want to focus on a specific area of legal study may elect to pursue a concentration in one of the following areas:

 Intellectual Property Law

 International and Comparative Law

 Social Justice Lawyering

 Yes.
-UC Hastings students can elect to pursue an academic area of study which is not a concentration.
+UC Law SF students can elect to pursue an academic area of study which is not a concentration.
 Academic areas of study do not require a specific sequence of courses but they can help students identify substantive areas of the law they may wish to practice.
 These areas include Family Law, Legal Philosophy & Systems, and Personal Injury Law.
 See the Course Catalog for more information about our classes.

 Please visit the Career Development Office website for comprehensive information about services, events, and detailed data about post-graduation employment.

 What can I expect as a LEOP student?